 Another great spot in the Scottish capital is Calton Hill.
-This viewpoint offers you panoramic vistas of the Edinburgh skyline, including the castle, cliffs of Salisbury Crags, Arthur’s Seat and Holyrood Park.
+From this viewpoint you can admire a panorama of the Edinburgh skyline, including the castle, Arthur’s Seat and Holyrood Park.

-The hilltop has its own attractions though.
-You’ll notice that the structures here have a striking resemblance to the Acropolis in Athens.
+The hilltop has its own attractions too.
+You’ll notice that the structures here bear a striking resemblance to the Acropolis in Athens.
 They form part of the unfinished “National Monument”, erected in 1822 to commemorate the soldiers who fought in the Napoleonic Wars.

-Best of all, Calton Hill is located right in the heart of town so you can easily reach it.
+Best of all, Calton Hill is located right in the heart of town so it's easy to get to.

 8. Dunnottar Castle

 When it comes to castles with dramatic settings, Scotland has quite a few in store for you!
-One of the most striking of all can be found on the east coast, south of the “Granite City”, Aberdeen.
+One of the most eye-catching of all can be found on the east coast, south of Aberdeen, the “Granite City”.

-Dunnottar Castle emerges from a rocky headland jutting out to sea, with craggy cliffs for company.
-As you photograph this breathtaking scene, you can try to picture what it must’ve looked like over the centuries.
+Dunnottar Castle sits atop a rocky headland that juts out into the sea, surrounded by cliffs.
+As you photograph this breathtaking scene, you can try to picture what it must have looked like through the centuries.

 Prominent national figures like William Wallace and Mary Queen of Scots visited Dunnottar Castle, and attempted attacks have taken place here too.
-In the 9th century, an army of Vikings successfully invaded it.
+Indeed, in the 9th century, an army of Vikings successfully invaded it.